Admission to Graduate Study

 Regular Graduate Students

 Graduate students who are non-native speakers of English are required to show English proficiency.
 This may be done with the Test of English as a Foreign Language Internet-Based Test (TOEFL iBT) or the International English Language Testing System (IELTS) or DuoLingo for the College of Business.
 Please contact your department or program of choice about which test(s) are acceptable and for the required acceptance scores.

 The English proficiency requirement may be waived if a student has obtained a degree from an English language university in an English speaking country and demonstrates effective English language skills.
 Applicants should consult with their respective departments or program of choice to confirm whether they are eligible for a waiver.

 Admission of a student to graduate standing is executed through the Office of Graduate Studies in each college or the respective dean’s office.
 Credentials for admission to counseling psychology and school psychology programs and to all College of Education doctoral programs are acted upon only once a year.

 Associate Graduate Students

 Associate graduate student status may be offered to applicants who apply but fail to qualify for regular graduate student status.
 Only associate student applications will be considered during the late admissions period between the end of the regular admission period and the first day of classes.
 Applicants for associate status may submit unofficial rather than official transcripts; letters of recommendation are not required at that time.
-However, the registrar will require an official final transcript before grades are released.
+However, Registration & Academic Services will require an official final transcript before grades are released.
 Certain departments or programs have earlier deadlines and more stringent requirements.
 Applicants should consult their respective departments.